Martina Topley-Bird

-Martina Gillian Topley-Bird (née Topley; born 7 May 1975) is an English singer, songwriter and multi-instrumentalist who first gained fame as the featured female vocalist on trip hop pioneer Tricky's debut album, Maxinquaye (1995).
-She also worked with him on his subsequent albums Nearly God and Pre-Millennium Tension (both 1996).
+Martina Gillian Topley-Bird (née Topley; born 7 May 1975) is an English singer, songwriter, and multi-instrumentalist who first gained fame as the featured female vocalist on trip hop pioneer Tricky's debut album, Maxinquaye (1995).
+She also worked with him on his subsequent albums, Nearly God and Pre-Millennium Tension (both in 1996).
 In 2003, Topley-Bird released her debut solo album, Quixotic, which was critically praised and earned her a Mercury Prize nomination.

-This was followed by Anything (2004), The Blue God (2008) and Some Place Simple (2010).
-She has also collaborated with Gorillaz, appearing on their album Demon Days (2005), as well as with Mark Lanegan, Diplo and Massive Attack on Heligoland (2010), which she followed by a world tour with the group.
-Her song "Sandpaper Kisses" was covered by Stephen Marley and sampled by such artists as Berry Weight and The Weeknd.
+This was followed by Anything (2004), The Blue God (2008), and Some Place Simple (2010).
+She has also collaborated with Gorillaz, appearing on their album Demon Days (2005), as well as with Mark Lanegan, Diplo, and Massive Attack on Heligoland (2010), which she followed by a world tour with the group.
+Her song "Sandpaper Kisses" was covered by Stephen Marley and sampled by artists such as Berry Weight and The Weeknd and used in the video game Fahrenheit.

 Early life

 Martina Topley-Bird was born in London, England, to Charlette Conlon (née Pouncey) and Martin Geoffrey Topley, who died in 1974 before her birth; Martina was named after him.
 Her stepfather is British direct marketing specialist Drayton Bird, whose surname she adopted in addition to her father's.
 Her mother is of Salvadoran and Seminole descent, while her father was of untraceable African-American descent.
 Topley-Bird grew up in a large family, with five siblings and three step-siblings.

 Her family later relocated from London to Bristol.
 "We moved about a bit when I was a child, which wasn't a problem for me", she recalled.
 "If you're not white and middle-class, then you're slightly different and exotic in those new environments.
 I thrived, and survived, on those situations."
 She attended Clifton College, where she was a member of the school choir and took piano lessons.

 Topley-Bird grew up listening to R&B, opera and soul music throughout her childhood.
 As a teenager, she began listening to alternative rock, and became a fan of The Sugarcubes, Faith No More and Jane's Addiction.